 - 3 weeks: 3.000-5.000 US $ / €

 - 4 weeks: 4.000-6.000 US $ / €

 And here is an easy to remember rule of thumb:

 Costs for a Hawaii vacation: 1 week ~ 1.000 $

 Please be aware that it's only meant to give you a slight idea of what to expect.
 Your individual costs can be lower, higher or much higher than suggested.

 If you need help calculating your budget or need a template that you can just fill out, the Vacation Planner for Finances Excel Sheet might be useful to you.
-It's included as a bonus in the Ultimate Hawai'i Travel Class.
+It's included as a bonus in the Hawaiian Islands: Island & Landscape Formation and Nature online course.